mit-pdos/go-nfsd/osdi21-artifact/README.md

 little over 3GB.

-The VM was created by installing the Ubuntu 20.04 live server image in VirtualBox. **The user account is `ubuntu` with password `ubuntu`**.
+The VM was created by installing the Ubuntu 20.04 live server image in VirtualBox. **The user account is `ubuntu` with no password** (that is, the empty password).
 The user account has sudo access without a password.
+After some basic setup, like installing ZSH, we ran [vm-setup.sh](vm-setup.sh).

 You can launch the VM headless and then SSH to it.
-There's a port forwarding rule set up in VirtualBox so that `ssh -p 10322 ubuntu@localhost` should work.
+There's a port forwarding rule set up in VirtualBox so that `ssh -p 10322 ubuntu@localhost` should work, without a password prompt.
-You might want to add your public key to the VM to avoid having to type the password every time.

 The artifact (including this README) is located at `~/goose-nfsd/osdi21-artifact`.
 The README.md file there might be out-of-date by